JoeJHoward/PHP-SQL-Builder/README.md

 ```

 ### Delete / Update / Insert
-When executing the delete, update, or insert statements via the query method the affected rows will be returned:
+When executing the `delete`, `update`, or `insert` statements via the query method the affected rows will be returned:

 ```php
 # Delete